Controlled Burns/Burn Bans

 Call 479-855-3771 or email firstname.lastname@example.org (M-F during regular business hours only) before burning.

-It is lawful to burn certain materials on your property in a controlled setting.
+You are allowed to burn certain materials on your property in a controlled setting, as long as a burn ban is not in place.
 For questions about burning dilapidated structures, please call the Fire Department at 479-855-8249.

 - Check for a burn ban before burning.

 - Call 479-855-3771 anytime or email email@example.com (Mon-Fri 8 a.m.-4:30 p.m.) before burning.

 - Stay close to the fire at all times.